visym/collector/docs/README.md

 * Consented videos of people for ethical dataset curation
 * Python tools for hard negative mining and live model testing in PyTorch

-Our goal is to make these datasets available to the computer vision research community for the purpose of advancing the state-of-the-art.
+Our goal is to make all datasets available to the computer vision research community.

 ## Dataset Releases